maks-rafalko/nodejs2022Q4-service/README.md

 After starting the app you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+> Just for testing, there is also `prod` target on `Dockerfile`.
+It's possible to run application in a production mode, however requires rebuilding an image with `prod` target.

 ## Using application

 See what API endpoints are available and how to use them in OpenAPI documentation, and in assignment: